 Since 1919 WES has worked to enable women to choose to do work they enjoy and to ensure that women are comfortable with using technology.
 You can get involved with WES and its campaigns at a national, regional or local level.

-WES collaborates with partners across the science, technology, engineering and built environment to demonstrate that women can acheive in so-called non-traditional jobs.
+WES collaborates with partners across science, technology, engineering and built environment to demonstrate that women can achieve in so-called non-traditional jobs and fields of work.

-WES and its members are also helping to evolve workplace cultures so that women feel supported in the workplace and have:
+WES, our members and partners are also helping to evolve workplace cultures so that women feel supported in the workplace and have:

 - appropriate working conditions, facilities and role models to inspire and support them.